cosmiclabunige/Touch_modalities_dataset/README.md

 # References
-Here some papers that applied some machine learning techniques on the dataset.
+Here some papers where  machine learning techniques have been applied to the data.

 @article{gastaldo2014computational,
   title={Computational intelligence techniques for tactile sensing systems},